microsoft/iomt-fhir/docs/ARMInstallation.md

 |Type|Behavior
 |---|---
 |**R4DeviceAndPatientLookupIdentityService**|Default setting.
 Device identifier from ingested messages is retrieved from the FHIR server.
 Patient is expected to be linked to the device.
 |**R4DeviceAndPatientCreateIdentityService**|System attempts to retrieve the device identifier and associated patient from the FHIR server.
 If either isn't found a shell resource with just the identity will be created.
-Requires a patient identifier be mapped to in the device content configuration template.
+Requires a patient identifier be mapped in the device content configuration template.
 |**R4DeviceAndPatientWithEncounterLookupIdentityService**|Like the first setting but allows you to include an encounter identifier with the message to associate with the device/patient.
 The encounter is looked up during processing and any observations created are linked to the encounter.
 The association here is assumed to be one encounter per device.

 ## Post Deployment